abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/clojure-formatting-cljstyle.md

 ###  Recap

-So I described an approach for formatting Clojure code which gives an ability to choose between two different formatting styles the same time with execution speed in any environment.
+So I described an approach for formatting Clojure code which gives an ability to choose between two different formatting styles at the same time with execution speed in any environment.
 We didn't touch CI configs but the idea is similar and you could pick any of CI systems and apply the fmt command there.